davedawkins/doodletoy/README.md

 SLL certificates are provided by [Let's Encrypt](https://letsencrypt.org/), and that's all handled by the Appwrite installation automatically.

 ## Developing the Web Application

+The web application is written in F# with Fable, using an Elmish architecture (Model-View-Update), and [Sutil](https://sutil.dev) for the HTML and reactivity.

+[Sutil](https://sutil.dev) is another one of my projects, and I wanted to see how well it could handle a real (real-ish) application.
+It's also good [dog-fooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food).
+It has very little documentation (because I am a bad bad developer), but I'm working on it, slowly.
+I have to say though that it just seems to work.
+You need to think in a different way to when you're using React; you need to think in a more binding-oriented fashion.

 On my development laptop: